rieck/harry/src/input/README.md

    This function opens the input source for reading of strings.
 For example, if `xxx` refers to an archive, this functions corresponds to opening the archive and preparing it for loading entries.
-The function returns the number of available entries.
+The function returns 1 if the input could be successfully opened and 0 otherwise.

        `int input_xxx_read(string_t *strs, int len);`

    This function reads a block of strings.
 The parameter `strs` is used to store the loaded strings and respective information (see input.h) The array need to be allocated by the caller, where its length is given in `len`.
-The function returns the number of loaded strings; 0 indicates the end of the input source.
+The function returns the number of loaded strings; any number smaller than `len` indicates the end of the input source.

        `void input_xxx_close();`